-The Director is responsible for all university fund raising activities except those related to the intercollegiate athletic program.
+Reporting directly to the President, the Director of Development is responsible for all university fund raising activities except those related to the intercollegiate athletic program.
+He also has supervisory responsibility for the Office of Alumni Affairs and the Office of Grants.

-DIRECTOR OF GRANTS
+DIRECTOR OF UNIVERSITY RELATIONS